saml-to/self-hosted/README.md

 # Getting Started

-1. Fork this repository into your own GitHub Account or Organization
+1. [Use This Template](https://github.com/new?template_name=self-hosted&template_owner=saml-to) to create this repository in your own GitHub Account or Organization
 1. Follow the [Installation Instructions](./INSTALLATION.md) to deploy the Application to your AWS Account.

 # Deploying